Skip to content

 media player indicator extension

-Once the extension is installed, you can find media controls in the system tray whenever you play any media file with any media player, not just Rhythmbox which is the default music player app on Ubuntu and so many other Linux distributions.
+Once the extension is installed, you can find media controls in the system tray whenever you play any media file with any media player, not just Rhythmbox which is the default music player app on Ubuntu and many other Linux distributions.

 Media Controls in Ubuntu System Tray